St. Petersburg Estate Planning Attorney

 One of the reasons people delay in creating their estate plans is estate planning doesn’t seem relevant or connected to their everyday lives.
 It seems like a remote legal consideration that will not impact them personally.
 Further, people often don’t see major life changes or changes in their financial situations as a cause to create or alter their estate plans.

 However, for every phase of life or every major change in your financial situation, you should revisit your estate plan.
-The Law Firm of Douglas G. Jackson provides key estate planning services that truly make a difference.
-Serving clients in St. Petersburg and the surrounding areas of Florida, attorney Douglas Jackson listens carefully to his clients, creates sound estate planning strategies and offers clear explanations of the various legal instruments available to reach his clients’ goals.
+The estate planning attorneys at The Law Firm of Douglas G. Jackson provide key estate planning services that truly make a difference.
+Serving clients in St. Petersburg and the surrounding areas of Florida, estate attorney Douglas Jackson listens carefully to his clients, creates sound estate planning strategies and offers clear explanations of the various legal instruments available to reach his clients’ goals.
 He can also assist you if you have been named a personal representative.

 Estate Planning After Financial Or Personal Changes